sandhawke/crosscloud/overview.md

   - **Privacy.** Although some invasions of privacy are due to failures in data security, many are part of routine business on the Internet today.
 Advertising supported products, in general, coerce users to grant intimate access to their data.
-Crosscould systems don't prevent such access, but they do give users freedom to choose alternatives.
+Crosscloud systems don't prevent such access, but they do give users freedom to choose alternatives.